seethroughdev/nice-inline-copy-editor/README.md

 ## New Inline Copy Editor: Nice.

-**Att: Because you can't place bookmarklets in github descriptions.
-Go to the [Github Page](https://seethroughtrees.github.io/nice-inline-copy-editor/) to grab the button.
+** *Att: Because you can't place bookmarklets in github descriptions.
+Please go to the [Github Page](https://seethroughtrees.github.io/nice-inline-copy-editor/) to grab the button.**

 **NICE: Editor** is an easy way to change the text on your website for a quick visual prototype or copy editor.